 New industry benchmarking dimensions are in build.
 If your sector is not listed here, the conversation about building it is the right starting point.
 The architecture is ready.
 What varies is the company universe and the KPI set.

-VIII The Deliverable
+09 The Deliverable

 What the commissioning party